2023 Most Popular Allied Health Services Undergraduate Certificate Schools in Missouri

 After completing their Undergraduate Certificate, medical assisting graduates from SLCHC carry an average student debt load of $14,139.

-A rank of #2 on this year’s list means St Louis College of Health Careers-Fenton is a great place for allied health and medical assisting services students working on their undergraduate certificate.
-Located in the large suburb of Fenton, SLCHC is a private for-profit college with a fairly small student population.
+Out of the 16 schools in Missouri that were part of this year’s ranking, St Louis College of Health Careers-Fenton landed the # 2 spot on the list.
+Located in the large suburb of Fenton, SLCHC is a private for-profit school with a fairly small student population.

 Women make up 98% of the medical assisting majors at the school.